 Preparing model for coverage with graphite:

 In this case, the electrode performs two tasks: it allows the print to be properly attached in the bath and evenly distributes the current over the whole the graphite coating.
-If we have attached such an electrode at one point (for example on the corner), the current would flow first to the nearest graphite surface creating an uneven coating.
-Graphite conducts electricity well but not as well as the copper sulfate solution, so we need to be careful with that.
+If you attach such an electrode in one point (for example on the corner), the current would flow first to the nearest graphite surface creating an uneven coating.
+Graphite conducts electricity well but not as well as the copper sulfate solution, so you need to be careful with that.

 VERY IMPORTANT – Do not touch model surface after cleaning it, because it may lead to graphite coating adhesion problems !!